Kayky Almeida

-Kayky Henrique Almeida Brandão da Silva (born 1 May 2005) is a Brazilian professional footballer who currently plays as a centre-back for Brazilian club Remo, on loan from Fluminense.
+Kayky Henrique Almeida Brandão da Silva (born 1 May 2005) is a Brazilian professional footballer who currently plays as a centre-back for Brazilian club Sport Recife, on loan from Fluminense.

 Club career

 Fluminense

 Almeida was a youth product of Fluminense and was a frequent player for their U20's team scoring three goals over two seasons.
 On 21 January 2024, Almeida made his senior debut for the club in the Campeonato Carioca against Portuguesa coming on as a substitute in additional time.

 Watford

 On 8 August 2024, Almeida signed for English club Watford, on a five-year deal.